8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 Baking soda is the product of a thousand uses and works well on dishes in a pinch.

-• Then, use that mixture on a sponge or dishwashing brush to scrub off dishes.
+• Then, use that mixture on a sponge or dish washing brush to scrub off dishes.

 Since baking soda doesn’t kill bacteria, we recommend following this up with the vinegar and hot water soaking method listed above.

-Or you can soak your dishes in boiling water for about 10 minutes to kill any unwanted germs from raw meats, cheeses, etc. You can also use baking soda with Branch Basics or another natural dish soap to boost scouring power.
+You can also use baking soda with Branch Basics or another natural dish soap to boost scouring power.
 Just sprinkle some baking soda directly onto your dishes, spray on Branch Basics, scrub, and rinse.

 We also love baking soda to remove burnt-on food from pots and pans.